Unusual Options Activity Insight: KE Holdings | Benzinga

 Unusual Options Activity Insight: KE Holdings

-KE Holdings (NYSE:BEKE) shares experienced unusual options activity on Friday.
-The stock price moved down to $22.19 following the option alert.
+On Thursday, shares of KE Holdings (NYSE:BEKE) saw unusual options activity.
+After the option alert, the stock price moved down to $19.43.

 Understanding Sentiment